EncodingNet: A Novel Encoding-based MAC Design for Efficient Neural Network Acceleration: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel digital MAC design based on encoding.
-With this technique, the complex logic in traditional multipliers can be replaced with single-level logic to reduce the critical path and area significantly.
+In this paper, we have proposed a novel digital MAC design based on encoding.
+With this technique, the complex logic in traditional multipliers can be replaced with simpler logic to reduce the critical path and area significantly.
 The position weights allow a bit-wise accumulation to calculate the addition result.
 Correspondingly, pipelining stages between rows of multipliers can be reduced to lower area cost further.
-With this new design, area and power consumption of MAC array can be reduced by up to 79.63\% and 70.18\%, respectively, compared with traditional design while the inference accuracy is still maintained.
-Future work will study the tradeoff between the bit width at the output of the multipliers and the complexity of the single-level as well as the multi-level logic implementation in the simplified multipliers.
+With this new design, area and power consumption of MAC array can be reduced by up to 48.79\% and 64.41\%, respectively, compared with traditional design while the inference accuracy is still maintained.